singnet/das-toolbox/README.md

 ### Temporary Directory Creation Error

 This error occurs because the `das-cli` executable includes a compressed support file that is unpacked into a temporary directory during execution.
 When the storage is full, the extraction process fails.

-#### Solution

-1. **Check the disk space**:

-   - Run the `df -h` command in the terminal to check the available space.

-2. **Free up disk space**:

-   - Delete unnecessary files or move them to external storage to free up space on your disk.
+Ensure you have at least 32 MB of free space in your disk.
 With sufficient free space, you should be able to execute the commands as expected.